LeapfrogDAO/HarmonicVAE/README.md

 ## Extending the Model

-This isn't a one-trick pony—tweak it to your heart's content:
+This isn’t a one-trick pony—tweak it to your heart’s content:

 - **Attention Mechanisms**: Add some focus for those long, winding musical tales.
 - **Conditional Generation**: Make it churn out "happy techno" or "stormy blues" on command.